matomo-org/developer-documentation/docs/4.x/translations.md

 - describe how to make plugins/contributions available in different languages,
 - describe how to use internationalization in twig templates & in PHP code,
 - describe how to create new translation keys (ie, reuse as much as possible),
-- describe how plugin developers can use otrance (possible?)

 Audience: plugin developers